NJ Residents Eager To Catch Another Glimpse Of Wandering Peacock

 Baker drove around the area where Peaty was last seen, but had no such luck.

-The director of the Popcorn Park Zoo believes the peacock made its way south from Berkley Township, where a peacock had been spotted roaming free for more than two years.MORE NEWS: New York Scaling Back Mass COVID Vaccination Sites, Adding Pop-Ups At Early Voting Locations
+The director of the Popcorn Park Zoo believes the peacock made its way south from Berkley Township, where a peacock had been spotted roaming free for more than two years.MORE NEWS: Road To Reopening: New York Sports And Entertainment Venues Welcome Back Fans At Full Capacity

 CBS2’s Meg Baker contributed to this report.